ekudram/twitchtoolkit/README.md

 ## 🎯 Purpose

-The original TwitchToolkit mod was abandoned 6+ years ago.
+The original TwitchToolkit original mod is only maintained for critical updates.
 This fork:
 - Fixes critical bugs and compatibility issues
 - Modernizes dependencies (TwitchLib, etc.)
 - Maintains AGPL v3 licensing to keep code open